 Was very excited when our latest feature series, My Life in 10 Tracks, finally made its debut.
 I certainly did not expect the first contribution to be written anonymously — shoutout to our iconic Anonymous Alex — since it is actually a special edition; subsequent features will have public identities.

 I usually reject pitches about event coverage, since such articles are not evergreen in nature.
 However, my dear friend Jett, who has a wealth of experience in theatre, was available and happy to interview the director and actors from Split Theatre.
 This, too, was not a paid advertisement but the production house did give him complimentary tickets.

 In 2021, I published half the amount of articles that I did in my first year.
 From time to time, I would scroll through the homepage of this site and wish that I had the time and energy to write more.
-So I have to constantly remind myself that I don’t have to be productive all the time and that Wildchild is but my weekend pet project.
+So I have to constantly remind myself that I don’t have to be productive all the time and that Wildchild is but a pet project.